 Selected major: Robotics and Mechatronics

 Integrate three traditional engineering disciplines – mechanical, electronics and software.
 Complete units in computer-aided engineering, control systems, electronics, machine dynamics and design, mechatronics systems designand development, programming, project management and structural mechanics.
-This degree is professionally accredited by Engineers Australia.
+Graduates are eligible to apply for graduate membership of Engineers Australia.

 At Swinburne scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.